System Planning for Parks and Greenways

 Small amendments to the comprehensive plan are made twice annually.
 Larger-scale amendments are completed every five years to provide an opportunity to gauge trends and re-examine policy guidance based on city actions.
 The Department of City Planning will begin the five year analysis in 2014.
-For more information visit the 2030 Comprehensive Plan webpage.
+For more information view the 2030 Comprehensive Plan.

 Parks and Recreation System Plan